What Is A Cold Uterus?

 In Chinese Medicine body temperature plays a very important part especially when it comes to fertility.
 In simple words, a cold uterus simply does not have the desired temperature for an embryo to flourish.
 Lack of warmth and the cold conditions in the uterus means that the follicles may not ripen.
-Even if the maturation of the ovarian follicle does take place there is a high chance that your body may not be able to ovulate properly with out the warmth, resulting in failing to conceive.
-In many cases, a cold uterus can also be the cause behind a miscarriage, which is why so much importance is placed on the temperature of the uterus in Chinese Medicine when trying to conceive.
+Even if the maturation of the ovarian follicle does take place there is a high chance that your body may not be able to ovulate properly without the warmth, resulting in failing to conceive.
+In many cases, it can also be the cause behind a miscarriage, which is why so much importance is placed on the temperature of the uterus in Chinese Medicine when trying to conceive.

-Yang is the warning energy
+Yang is the warming energy

-Based on the principles of Chinese Medicine of Yin Yang – Yang is the warming energy which drives blood flow and works as a catalyst for ovulation and implantation.
+Yang is the warming energy which drives blood flow and works as a catalyst for ovulation and implantation.
 The second half of the menstrual cycle, also known as the luteal phase is recognised as the yang phase.
 What this means is that – during this phase, progesterone is produced which causes the body temperature to rise, this creates the best condition for implantation of fertilized embryo.
 So when the body temperature fails to rise a cold uterus will be present.

 - Poor blood flow to the reproductive organs

 - Cold halts cell division leading to menstruation

 - Inflammation in the uterus leading to unstable implantation